paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-030-workforce-investment-systems.md

 Section 2881, Pub.
 L. 105–220, title I, § 141, Aug.
 7, 1998, 112 Stat.
 1006, stated purposes of Job Corps program.
 See [section 3191 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3191).

-Provisions similar to section 2881 were contained in [section 1691 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1691&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2881 were contained in [section 1691 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1691&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 Section 2882, Pub.
 L. 105–220, title I, § 142, Aug.
 7, 1998, 112 Stat.
 1006, defined terms.
 See [section 3192 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3192).

 Section 2883, Pub.
 L. 105–220, title I, § 143, Aug.
 7, 1998, 112 Stat.
 1007, established the Job Corps.
 See [section 3193 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3193).

-Provisions similar to section 2883 were contained in [section 1692 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1692&num=0&edition=prelim) prior to repeal by Pub.
+Provisions similar to those formerly contained in section 2883 were contained in [section 1692 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1692&num=0&edition=prelim) prior to repeal by Pub.
 L. 105–220.

 #### Effective Date of Repeal
 Repeal effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).